Schenectady, NY Solar Panels

 Schenectady Electricity Prices

-New York electricity rates have climbed steadily, rising from 19.5 cents per kWh in 2021 to 24.4 cents in 2024.
-That’s a 25% increase in just three years, significantly outpacing the national average.
+New York’s electricity rate has climbed from 19.5 cents per kWh in 2021 to 24.4 cents per kWh in 2024 — a roughly 25% increase in just three years, well above the national average of 16.5 cents per kWh.

 Price of Energy: New York vs National Average